thestackcollective/curriculum-site/module1/requirements/portfolio_guidelines.md

 ### M3 > M4

 **Focus: Growth Trajectory**
-- Why have you been successful up to this point at Turing?
+- Why have you been successful up to this point at TheStackCollective?
 - How are you able to learn new technologies and grow new skills on your own?
 - What do you do when you get stuck on a technical problem?
 (Be specific about the steps you take to get unstuck!)
 - How does your technical work here link to the ways you want to learn and grow in your job/career?